 For Number of days that the restored copy is available, enter the number of days for your use case.

-Note: For a faster retrieval, you can use the AWS CLI to create the batch operation job and then specify the Expedited restore tier.
+Note: For a faster retrieval, you can use the create-job CLI command and specify the Expedited restore tier.

 For Description, you can choose to enter a description of the job.
 Or, you can leave this field blank.